Effect of Sotagliflozin on Cardiovascular Events in Patients With Type 2 Diabetes Post Worsening Heart Failure - SOLOIST-WHF

 - Severe hypoglycemia: 1.5% vs. 0.3% (p = 0.037)

 Sotagliflozin is a sodium-glucose cotransporter-2 (SGLT2) inhibitor, but also inhibits SGLT1, which primarily exists in the gut and appears to delay glucose absorption.
 The results of this trial are similar to those noted with dapagliflozin in the DAPA-HF trial and with empagliflozin in the EMPEROR-Reduced trial, although these two trials included patients with HF with reduced EF, irrespective of T2DM status.
+In the pooled analysis of SOLOIST and SCORED, a benefit was also noted among patients with T2DM and HFpEF.
+This is the first agent to show this benefit; trials with other agents such as EMPEROR-Preserved with empagliflozin are ongoing.
 As a class, these agents will likely play a prominent role among patients with chronic kidney disease and HF, and possibly even in the absence of T2DM.

 SOLOIST-WHF is the first large randomized controlled trial to show that initiation of SGLT2 inhibition in acute HF in stabilized patients prior to discharge or shortly thereafter is safe and effective.
 The benefits were consistent in those with HF with reduced but also preserved EF.

 Bhatt DL, Szarek M, Steg PG, et al., on behalf of the SOLOIST-WHF Trial Investigators.
 Sotagliflozin in Patients With Diabetes and Recent Worsening Heart Failure.
-N Engl J Med 2020;Nov 16:[Epub ahead of print].
+N Engl J Med 2021;284:117-28.

 Presented by Dr. Deepak Bhatt at the American Heart Association Virtual Scientific Sessions, November 16, 2020.